chef/knife-vrealize/README.md

 This is a Knife plugin that will allow you to interact with VMware vRealize products, such as vRA and vRO, from Chef's Knife command.

-The initial release of this plugin supports vRA.

 ## Installation

 Add this line to your application's Gemfile: